EA SDS Training My Bookings My Learning Portal More

 The programme will provide a facilitated opportunity to collaborate, learn and network with colleagues across the system.
 This approach is guided by Learning Leaders, the DE Strategy for Teacher Professional Learning (2016), putting teachers at the heart of their own professional learning journey.
 In this programme, all participants will be supported to identify their own inquiry question for professional development.

-The programme will consist of four half day workshops:
+The programme will consist of four half-day workshops:

 Sessions 1 and 2